somuoki/laravel-bookings/README.md

 ### Create a new custom price

 Custom prices are set according to specific time based criteria.
-For example, let’s say you've a Coworking Space business, and one of your rooms is a Conference Room, and you would like to charge differently for both Monday and Wednesday.
+For example, let's say you've a Coworking Space business, and one of your rooms is a Conference Room, and you would like to charge differently for both Monday and Wednesday.
 Will assume that Monday from 09:00 am till 05:00 pm is a peak hours, so you need to charge more, and Wednesday from 11:30 am to 03:45 pm is dead hours so you'd like to charge less!
 That's totally achievable through custom prices, where you can set both time frames and their prices too using +/- percentage.
 It works the same way as [Bookable Rates](#create-a-new-booking-rate) but on a time based criteria.
 Awesome, huh?

 To create a custom price, follow these steps: